The General's Daughter (film): Production

 The General's Daughter was directed by Simon West and produced by Mace Neufeld.
 It was an adaptation of the bestselling book of the same name, written by Nelson DeMille and published in 1992.
 William Goldman did some work on the script.
 Michael Douglas was originally attached to star.

 Much of the film was filmed in various locations in and around Savannah, Georgia.

-A love scene between Travolta and Stowe was cut from the final film.
+A love scene between John Travolta and Madeleine Stowe was cut from the final film.

-Two key changes were made after test screenings: Travolta's character made a stronger moral stand at the end, and it became clearer at the beginning that he was a military investigator working undercover.
+Two key changes were made after test screenings: Travolta's character made a stronger moral stand at the end, and his being a military investigator working undercover was made clearer in the beginning.

-Talking about the rape scene, Leslie Stefanson said, "It was horrible for me, but there was no way to avoid it.
+Talking about filming the rape scene, Leslie Stefanson said, "It was horrible for me, but there was no way to avoid it.
 I don't want to necessarily ever do it again, but an important message could be brought up by it."

+Release

+Home media

+The General's Daughter was released on DVD and VHS on December 14, 1999.

 Reception

 Box office

 Against an estimated budget from $60 to $95 million, The General's Daughter grossed almost $103 million at the domestic box office, contributing to a worldwide gross of $150 million.

+The General's Daughter earned $22.3 million during its opening weekend, ranking in third place behind Tarzan and Austin Powers: The Spy Who Shagged Me.